maevecrossan/la-luna/TESTING.md

 ## PEP8

 To ensure all Python files were PEP8 compliant, I used the flake8 extension in VSCode.
 Post development, I tested each file with the CI Python Linter [here](https://pep8ci.herokuapp.com/) to double-check.
 Each file passed the validation bar the settings file.
-Due to Django's protest again PEP8 line length, the `AUTH_PASSWORD_VALIDATORS` has 4 lines that are too long.
-This remains the only PEP8 error.
+The `AUTH_PASSWORD_VALIDATORS` in the settings file exceeds PEP8's line-length recommendation due to Django's predefined configuration.
+This does not affect functionality and is documented for reference.
 [Settings PEP8 Error](docs/testing/pep8_error.png)

 ## JavaScript